Ferdinand van Apshoven the Younger

-Ferdinand van Apshoven the Younger or Ferdinand van Apshoven II (Baptized on 1 March 1630 – buried on 3 April 1694) was a Flemish painter and art dealer.
+Ferdinand van Apshoven the Younger or Ferdinand van Apshoven II (baptized 1 March 1630 – buried 3 April 1694) was a Flemish painter and art dealer.
 He painted mainly genre scenes of peasants and taverns in the style of David Teniers the Younger.
 He was the brother of the better known painter Thomas van Apshoven who was also a follower of David Teniers.

 Life

 Ferdinand van Apshoven the Younger was born in Antwerp as the son of Ferdinand van Apshoven the Elder and Leonora Wijns.
 His father was a painter who had studied with Adam van Noort and had become a master of the Antwerp Guild of Saint Luke in 1596.
 No paintings by his father are known.
 Ferdinand had 7 siblings of whom his brother Thomas was a successful painter of genre scenes.